KSimonnet/massiveOpenOnlineCoursesMOOC/OnlineMovieStore/README.md

 6. Select `Databases`, right-click and select `New Database..`

-7. In the `Database name` feild, input `OnlineMovieStore` and click `OK`
+7. In the `Database name` field, input `OnlineMovieStore` and click `OK`

 8. Expand the newly created `OnlineMovieStore` folder and select `Tables > New > Tables`

-9. Create 4 tables as described in the file `onlineMovieStore-assignment.drawio.svg` with their respective relationship
+9. Create 4 tables as described in the file `onlineMovieStore-assignment.drawio.svg` along with their respective relationships

 10. In the ribbon, select `New Query`.
 This will open a blank page 11.
 Paste in the following queries: